FastTrackOrg/FastTrack/docs/user/example.md

 sidebar_label: Step by step example
 ---

 This section details step by step the process to test FastTrack using data from the [Two-Dimensional Tracking Dataset](http://data.ljp.upmc.fr/datasets/TD2/).
+Illustrations originate from v4.x.y and can differ from the current stable version.

  <video width="100%" muted autoplay controls loop>
   <source src="/UserManual/docs/assets/example_vid.webm" type="video/webm">